-As a Sprout Ideas Fellow, you get access to a seed grant, a platform to fundraise, and training and skill-building, mentorship and additional funding opportunities in support of a volunteer-led project.
+As a Sprout Ideas Fellow, you get access to a seed grant, training and skill-building, mentorship and additional funding opportunities in support of a volunteer-led project.

 All Fellows will receive a $500 grant upon completion of specific training and submitted project elements.

 Fellows have the opportunity to access additional funds raised from Fellowship partners and donors.

 Training and Peer Learning Circles

 Fellows will engage in a curated and supported learning experience that helps to build skills, connections and resilience as they implement their projects.

-The Fellowship is a 10-month guided skill-building experience from April 2023 to January 2024 with training, mentorship, seed grants and an opportunity to fundraise in support of a volunteer-led project.Read More
+The Fellowship is a 10-month guided skill-building experience from April 2023 to January 2024 with training, mentorship, seed grants and additional funding opportunities in support of a volunteer-led project.Read More

 Mission of the Fellowship

 The Sprout Ideas Fellowship aims to support over 100 youth from across Canada in implementing their own community impact projects.

 History of Successful Programs